Frequently Asked Questions

 How long will it take for my order to arrive?

-We offer free express shipping Australia wide on orders over $55.
-Express shipping usually take between 1-3 working days for delivery in metro areas.
+Standard shipping can take anywhere from 4-8 business days.
+Express shipping usually take between 1-4 business days for delivery in metro areas.
 Rural areas, please allow an additional 3 days.

 Once your order is dispatched we cannot control how long the external shipping contractor will take.

-For more info about shipping and delivery please visit our Shipping Page.
+For more info about shipping and delivery please visit our Shipping Page

 What if I need to return my order?